matheusaraujomartins/PI-Eletro_Rec/README.md

 ## How to use

-1. Download the application in a virtual store (Play Store / App Store)
+1. Install the app from a virtual store (Google Play, App Store)
-2. Start screen “Turn your junk into something useful!”
+2. Create your account
-3. Button (start)
+3. Start using
-4. Login
-5. Facilitate first access (Google, Facebook or mobile)
-6. Fill in personal data (individual seller/donor company/recycler)
-7. Home screen
-8. Search bar/filters
-9. Item details (photos/information and contact for exchange)
-10. Action button
-11. Exchange chat “real-time chat interested”
-12. Post new ad
-13. (sale or recycling)